-In line with the Agile methodology, which emphasizes adaptive planning, evolutionary development, and continuous improvement based on user feedback, each qualitative point from Table 7 led to concrete revisions in the website.
-Table 8 below outlines how specific user feedback was translated into actionable design improvements during the iterative development process.
+In line with the Agile methodology, which emphasizes adaptive planning, iterative development, and continuous improvement through user feedback, each qualitative insight from Table 7 led to concrete revisions in the website.
+Table 8 outlines how specific user feedback was translated into actionable design improvements during the iterative development process.

 Table 8.
-Mapping of Qualitative Feedback to Design Improvements (Agile Iteration)
+Mapping of Oualitative Feedback to Design Improvements (Agile Iteration)

-Website Quality Implemented Design Improvement (Solution) 1.
-Content a.
+g of Qualitative Feedback to Design Improvements (Agile Iteration) Website Quality Implemented Design Improvement (Solution) Content a.
 An "About Us" page was added with team profiles, institutional affiliations, and activity portfolios.
 A new content category was also added to provide digital training materials and video tutorials. b.
 A discussion forum, mentoring group system, and live Q&A sessions with lecturers and experts were integrated to support peer and expert mentoring. c.
 Author/editor names, institutional affiliations, and contact links were added below each article or learning module.
-2. Design a.
+Design a.
 Visual consistency was improved using a unified style guide, including standardized headers and icons. b.
 The color palette was revised following Web Content Accessibility Guidelines (WCAG) accessibility standards to ensure visual comfort and inclusivity. c.
 Multimedia elements (videos, images, infographics) were separated into dedicated pages or reorganized using an accordion layout. d.
 Website loading speed was improved through image compression, lazy loading, and minimizing heavy animations.

-3. Organization a.
+Organization a.
 Page layouts were standardized across all content types, with consistent use of header, sidebar, and footer elements. b.
-An infographic titled "How to Use This Platform" was added to the homepage and help section to guide users step by step.
-4. User Friendly a.
-The quiz feature was redesigned with gamification, instant feedback, and reward badges/certificates to enhance engagement. b.
+An infographic titled "How to Use This Platform" was added to the υ. homepage and help section to guide users step by step.
+User Friendly 2 The quiz feature was redesigned with gamification, instant feedback, User Friendly a. and reward badges/certificates to enhance engagement. b.
 Cross-device and cross-browser functionality was tested.
 Reported bugs and errors were gradually fixed. c.
 Interactive features such as weekly polls, content ratings, and in-line comments were introduced. d.
 HTTPS encryption, email verification login, and a dedicated privacy policy page were implemented. e.
 A Q&A Center, chatbot, and direct contact form were added for user assistance and inquiries. c.
 The platform was made fully responsive for all devices (mobile-first design), and key content can be downloaded for offline use.

 The iterative revisions of the TPD platform were guided by open-ended survey data and followed the Agile development cycle.
 User-centered feedback was not only collected but also actively integrated to shape the platform's evolving design.
-This responsive approach ensured that the final product closely aligns with teachers' actual needs, expectations, and usage contexts.
+This responsive approach ensured that the final product aligns closely with teachers' actual needs, expectations, and usage contexts.